sfdx-isv/travel-expenses/README.md

 # Prerequisite Certifiation: SFDX for ISVs (Workshop Two)

-In order to certify that you've completed the prerequisites for the second **Salesforce DX for ISVs Workshop**, you must take the following steps.
+In order to certify that you've completed the prerequisites for the second **Salesforce DX for ISVs Workshop**, please complete the five steps as presented in this document.

 > :warning:**IMPORTANT:** You must complete the steps as presented in this document **without taking shortcuts** that might be apparent to experienced users.
-Doing so will allow you to surface any technical issues with your local setup and GitHub account.
+Completing the steps as presented will help to surface any technical issues with your local and/or GitHub account setup.
 Finding and fixing these issues ahead of time will help you get the most out of the workshop.

 ## Step One: Make sure you are logged into GitHub.com

-Go to https://github.com/login and log in with the GitHub account that you plan on using with the **Salesforce DX for ISVs Workshop**.
+If you're not already logged into GitHub, go to https://github.com/login and log in with the GitHub account that you plan on using with the **Salesforce DX for ISVs Workshop**.

 ## Step Two: Fork the `sfdx-isv/travel-expenses` repository

 After logging into GitHub, you will need to make a personal copy of the `sfdx-isv/travel-expenses` repository by forking it.

+To fork the the `sfdx-isv/travel-expenses` repository, follow these steps.

 ### Use the GitHub Website to fork the `sfdx-isv/travel-expenses` repository: